-Students develop skills in Woodwork and Computer Aided Design and Drawing (CAD).
+Students develop skills in Woodwork and Computer Aided Design and Drawing (CADD).
 Students are taught the use of hand tools and some machinery, 3D modelling and printing techniques.
 Projects include the making of a chopping board.
-Students will rotate through each in a termly manner to provide all students with a 'taster' of opportunities available in a semester form in year 8 and beyond.
+Students will rotate in a termly manner to provide a 'taster' of opportunities available in a semester form in year 8 and beyond.

-Students will continue to develop skills in Woodwork and Computer Aided Design and Drawing (CAD).
+Students will continue to develop skills in Woodwork and Computer Aided Design and Drawing (CADD).
 Students will be introduced to metal work skills for the first time in this semester.
 Students are taught the use of hand tools and some machinery, 3D modelling and printing techniques.
 This subject incurs a cost.

 Across the semester students will continue to develop skills utilising both wood and metal.
-They will have the opportunity to build numerous projects including a step stool and a folding camp shovel.
-Students will work on also developing their CAD skills.
-A small cost will incur to cover the cost of the materials.
+They will have the opportunity to build numerous projects including a breakfast tray and a folding camp shovel.
+Students will work on also developing their CADD skills.
 This subject incurs a cost.